firogh/notes/philosophy/epistemology.md

 [The key is deliberative practice: not just doing it again and again, but challenging yourself with a task that is just beyond your current ability](http://www.norvig.com/21-days.html)
 ## The invisiable world
 desymbolize
 ## First principle, then minimum essential fundamentals.
+World and mind both evolve from first principle.
 [Principles For Success by Ray Dalio (In 30 Minutes)](https://www.youtube.com/watch?v=B9XGUpQZY38) “I tend to approach things from a physics framework,” Musk said in an interview.
 “Physics teaches you to reason from first principles rather than by analogy.
 So I said, okay, let’s look at the first principles.
 What is a rocket made of?
 Aerospace-grade aluminum alloys, plus some titanium, copper, and carbon fiber.
 Then I asked, what is the value of those materials on the commodity market?
 It turned out that the materials cost of a rocket was around two percent of the typical price.” - Elon Musk
 ## Good order, goals, expection, problem, weakness, detest, disgust, all things should covered by causality including understanding Linux kernel. whatt is my goal?